just-the-docs/just-the-docs-tests/_color/code.md

 ---
-title: Code highlighting ❌
+title: Code highlighting
 ---

-# Code highlighting ❌
+# Code highlighting

-The following button toggles between the `light` and `dark` color schemes on this page:
+The following button toggles between the `light` and `dark` schemes on this page:

 <button class="btn js-toggle-dark-mode">Show the dark color scheme</button>